mtulio/mtulio.labs/docs/playbooks/openshift/ocp-aws-cco-run-instance.md

 ### Check permissions IAM vs CCO

-- Make sure the session (user, role or instance profile) have enough permissions to run the IAM operations.
+- Make sure the session (user, role, or instance profile) has enough permissions to run the IAM operations.
 These permissions are required:
 ```
 iam:GetPolicy
 iam:GetPolicyVersion